MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-add-guidance-cookieshare.md

 # Cookie sharing between Microsoft Edge and Internet Explorer

->[!Note]
+> [!NOTE]
 > The Internet Explorer 11 desktop application has [retired and is out of support as of June 15, 2022](https://aka.ms/IEJune15Blog) for certain versions of Windows 10.
 >
-> - You can still access older, legacy sites that require Internet Explorer with Internet Explorer mode in Microsoft Edge.
-[Learn how >](https://aka.ms/IEmodewebsite)
-> - The Internet Explorer 11 desktop application will progressively redirect to the faster, more secure Microsoft Edge browser, and will ultimately be disabled via Windows Update.
-[Disable IE today>](/deployedge/edge-ie-disable-ie11)
+> We highly recommend setting up IE mode in Microsoft Edge and disabling IE11 prior to this date to ensure your organization does not experience business disruption.
+[Learn how](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/control-ie-retirement-on-your-own-schedule-with-the-disable-ie/ba-p/3627725)

 This article explains how to configure session cookie sharing between a Microsoft Edge process and an Internet Explorer process, while using Internet Explorer mode.